learn-co-curriculum/dsc-implementing-recommender-systems/README.md

-# Implementing Recommendation Engines with Surprise
+# Implementing Recommendation Engines with `surprise`
 ## Introduction

-This lesson will give you a brief introduction to implementing recommendation engines with a python library called surprise.
-In this lesson, you'll get a chance to try out multiple different types of collaborative filtering engines, ranging from both basic neighborhood-based methods to matrix factorization methods.
+This lesson will give you a brief introduction to implementing recommendation engines with a Python library called `surprise`.
+You'll get a chance to try out multiple different types of collaborative filtering engines, ranging from both basic neighborhood-based methods to matrix factorization methods.

 ## Objectives
 You will be able to:

-* Compare and evaluate different recommendation algorithms
-* Use surprise's built-in reader class to process data to work with recommender algorithms
+- Use `surprise`'s built-in reader class to process data to work with recommender algorithms
-* Cross-validate recommender algorithms
+- Use `surprise` to create and cross-validate different recommender algorithms
-* Obtain predictions for a specific user at a specific point in time
+- Obtain a prediction for a specific user for a particular item

-In this lesson, we'll be working with a dataset built-in to surprise called the jester dataset.
+In this lesson, we'll be working with a dataset built-in to `surprise` called the `jester` dataset.
 This dataset contains jokes rated by users on a scale of -10 to 10 based off a user's perceived humor level for a given joke.
 Let's get recommending some jokes!

 First, you'll have to load the jokes dataset.
 You might have to download it first if prompted.
 Let's investigate the dataset after we load that.
 In this folder, you'll find the file for the text of jokes if you want to investigate what caliber of human you're dealing with here.